irenekp/syllabus-portal/README.md

 # syllabus-portal

-A webapp for all your college-resource related needs.
+A webapp for all your college-syllabus-resource related needs.

 ## Current tech stack:
 Flask